 Combat has also received some upgrades, like a dedicated button for dodging and even more gruesome scenes of violence than the first chapter had.
 If you’re squeamish, this might not be the game for you.

-We expect that The Last of Us Part 2 will be released for both PlayStation 4 and PlayStation 5.
-Whether you will have to wait longer to get your hands on the PlayStation 5 copy remains to be seen.
+We expect that The Last of Us Part 2 will be released for both PlayStation 4 and PlayStation 5, but nothing is confirmed yet.